 (it was translated as "Mathilde put the car away before it rained.")

-This relates to:Rentrer can be used with avoir or être in Le Passé Composé... and changes meaning -
+This question relates to:French lesson "Rentrer can be used with avoir or être in Le Passé Composé... and changes meaning"

 the "ne" in the sentence carries no negative meaning.
 It is the so-called "ne-explétif", a serparate grammar topic, which is required by the "avant que".
 Kwiziq has several chapters on it, you can look for it in the library section.